 - Include an entry for employee liabilities with a credit.

 Make sure the payroll expenses match entries you made in your books and checks you issued.
 If the information matches, there are no mistakes with your payroll.
 After you reconcile payroll, submit payroll and pay your employees.

-Need a simple way record payroll and other transactions in your books?
-Patriot’s online accounting software is easy to use and made for the non-accountant.
-We offer free, U.S.-based support.
+Need a simple way to record payroll and other transactions in your books?
+Patriot’s online accounting software is easy to use and made for small business owners and their accountants.
+We offer free, USA-based support.
 Try it for free today.